 Skip to content

-This page offers a detailed comparison of CPU speeds and queuing times for various providers of GitHub Actions runners.
-The aim is to assist in identifying the best GitHub Actions runner provider for your projects, based on your specific needs.
+This page offers a detailed comparison of CPU speeds, queuing times, and disk performance for various providers of GitHub Actions self-hosted runners.
+The aim is to assist in identifying the best GitHub Actions self-hosted runner provider for your projects, based on your specific needs.

 Key metrics such as the processor model, single-thread CPU speed, queue time, pricing, and the underlying infrastructure provider are compared.
 The CPU single-threaded rating is a crucial metric as it is the most significant factor (unless your job is massively parallel) in accelerating any of your workflows.